Jensen polynomials are not a plausible route to proving the Riemann Hypothesis

 Note that the principle is not restricted to even functions.
 However the concept of ``even'' Jensen polynomial has yet to be defined for functions which are not even, but which when repeatedly differentiated and slightly shifted, converge to the cosine function.
 Presumably there are functions for which Cosine Universality applies but Hermite Universality does not -- perhaps functions without sufficient regularity in the spacings of their zeros.

-There are a couple of facts that point to this interpretation of the results in~\cite{GORZ}.
+There are a couple of facts that point to Principle~\ref{prin:HU} as an interpretation of the results in~\cite{GORZ}.
 First is that the work of Ki~\cite{Ki}, its generalization to the extended Selberg class~\cite{GH}, the proof of Newman's conjecture and its generalization~\cite{Do, RT}, and the work under discussion~\cite{GORZ}, all rely on the fact that functions under consideration can be written in a form similar to

 where $\varphi$ decreases rapidly.
 Such an expression is amenable to analyzing derivatives of $\Xi$, and~\cite{GORZ} carries the analysis farther than previous efforts.

 The second reason comes from considering some simple examples, which we describe after initial preparations in the next section.